JanjanL/CalSnap/README.md

 - **Image Text Extraction**: Extracts text from images using OCR.
 - **Time Parsing**: Utilizes Duckling for accurate natural language date and time parsing.
 - **Event Creation**: Allows users to create calendar events based on extracted information.
+- **Recurring Events**: Upcoming versions will include functionality for creating and managing recurring events.
+- **User Interface**: Upcoming versions will feature an improved user interface for ease of use.

 ## Getting Started